-I’m interested in the whole notion of studio work.
-I want to explore the literal and figurative weights of sculpture.
-Sometimes work has to be heavy to make its point, but, in my opinion, it is problematic to create tonnage that pollutes the environment.
-I’m interested in visiting the studios of emerging artists, international artists, and artists who use lighter or innovative materials.
-In my posts, I will explore what crafts, materials, and processes, as well as size, scale, values, and color, mean to the field of sculpture.
+I’m interested in the notion of studio work, in the literal and figurative weights of sculpture, and in alternative materials and processes.
+Sometimes work has to be heavy to make its point, but, in my opinion, it is problematic to create work that pollutes the environment.
+I’m interested in visiting the studios of emerging artists, international artists, and artists who use light or innovative materials.
+My posts will explore what craft, materials, and processes, as well as size, scale, values, and color, mean to the field of sculpture.

 As a contributing editor for Sculpture Magazine, I’ve written 17 cover stories and hundreds of interviews, reviews, and essays.
 I also write for Ceramics Art and Perception, and my work has appeared in The Nation, American Poetry Review, and American Book Review.
 My books include The Art & Life of Georgia O’Keeffe, Sonia Delaunay: La Moderne, and The Last Frontier.
 I have curated exhibitions for IAA (International Arts & Artists), the Jane V. Zimmerli Museum, JAMA (Japan Association of Art Museums), and ICPNA (Instituto Cultural Peruano Norteamericano – Lima) and lectured at many institutions.
 I received two National Endowment for Humanities fellowships and a Camargo Foundation fellowship.
 See also http://www.jancastro.com.